levi956/Learn-Python-Offline-Guide/README.md

 #  App: Learn-Python-Offline-Guide created with flutter
-An app that provides a quicj guide to get started on the Python Programming Language.
+An app that provides a quick guide to get started on the Python Programming Language.
 App available on the Playstore.
 Coming soon to iOS.

 **Privacy Policy**